-The bachelor of arts in biblical ministries seeks to establish the faith and understanding of students through study of the Bible as the inspired, infallible Word of God.
+The Bachelor of Arts in biblical studies seeks to establish the faith and understanding of students through study of the Bible as the inspired, infallible Word of God.
 It also seeks to provide the necessary background and skills to interpret the Bible adequately as the objectively authoritative rule of faith and practice.
 In accordance with the best standards of Reformed scholarship, the biblical data are presented along with a consideration of light that has been shed upon the subject matter by recent study or discovery.
 Thus students are encouraged to investigate the biblical text for themselves as the source of their doctrine and the guide for their conduct.